pterohq/docs/index.rst

   If this is your first time exploring Ptero, the :ref:`gs-top` page is a great place to start.

-This is where we'll discuss how you can use `Ptero`_ to the maximum extent allowable by law.

 To get a sense of what we're building with Ptero, check out our blog_.